I can't let my chickens free range. Can you? Here's how I keep them happy and entertained while keeping them safe from predators.

 My birds are in constant danger, mostly from coyotes but also from hawks.
 We even have bobcats in the area.

-We also have lesser predators: skunks, possums and so on.
+We also have lesser predators, such as skunks, possums and so on.

 My grandmother's chickens were never confined.
 They spent their days searching for tasty bugs to eat and laying eggs behind the hay bales in the barn.